envoyproxy/gateway/site/content/en/latest/api/extension_types.md

-CustomHeaderExtensionSettings provides the configuration for the custom header original IP detection extension.
+CustomHeaderExtensionSettings provides configuration for the custom header original IP detection extension.

 _Appears in:_
 - [OriginalIPDetectionExtensions](#originalipdetectionextensions)